 Humans like puzzles, and true crime shows and podcasts get our brains going.
 “By following an investigation on TV,” Bonn writes, “people can play armchair detective and see if they can figure out ‘whodunit’ before law enforcement authorities catch the actual perpetrator.”

-“True crime invites obsession for three reasons," Dr. Katherine Ramsland, a professor of forensic psychology at DeSales University, told Hopes & Fears.
-"People gawk at terrible things to reassure themselves that they are safe; and most true crimes on TV and in books are offered as a puzzle that people want to solve.
-This gives them a sense of closure.
-It is also a challenge that stimulates the brain.”
+Dr. Katherine Ramsland, a professor of forensic psychology at DeSales University, told Hopes & Fears that "most true crimes on TV and in books are offered as a puzzle that people want to solve.”
+That puzzle is a challenge for the brain, and figuring it out provides closure.